oceantracker/oceantracker/docs/_build/html/_sources/info/how_to/G_onthefly_statistics.rst.txt

 release, on the given statistics polygons.
-A special case of a polygon statistic, is the “residence_time” class, which can be used to calculate the fraction of particles from each release group remaining within each statistics polygon at each ‘calculation_interval’ as one way to estimate particle residence time for each release group.
+A special case of a polygon statistic, is the “residence_time” class, which can be used to calculate the fraction of particles from each release group remaining within each statistics polygon at each ‘update_interval’ as one way to estimate particle residence time for each release group.

 Particle property statistics